-The CMC system for the SGI Altix UV 1000 servers manages power control and sequencing, provides environmental control and monitoring, initiates system resets, stores identification and configuration information, and provides console/diagnostic and scan interface.
+The CMC system for the SGI UV 2000 servers manages power control and sequencing, provides environmental control and monitoring, initiates system resets, stores identification and configuration information, and provides console/diagnostic and scan interface.
+A CMC port from each chassis management controller connects to a dedicated Ethernet switch that provides a synchronous clock signal to all the CMCs in an SSI.

 Viewing the system from the rear, the CMC blade is on the right side of the IRU.
 The CMC accepts direction from the SMN and supports powering-up and powering-down individual or groups of compute blades and environmental monitoring of all units within the IRU.
-The CMC sends operational requests to the Baseboard Management Controller (BMC) on each compute/memory blade installed.
+The CMC sends operational requests to the Baseboard Management Controller (BMC) on each compute blade installed.
 The CMC provides data collected from the compute nodes within the IRU to the system management node upon request.

 CMCs can communicate with the blade BMCs and other IRU CMCs when they are linked together under a single system image (SSI); also called a partition.
-Each CMC shares its information with the SMN and other CMCs within the SSI.
+Each CMC shares its information with the SMN as well as other CMCs within the SSI.
 Note that the system management node (server), optional mass storage units and PCIe expansion enclosures do not have a CMC installed.

-Figure 2-2 SGI Altix UV 1000 LAN-attached System Control Network
+Figure 2-2 SGI UV 2000 LAN-attached System Control Network Example